Clove – Health Benefits, Therapeutic Uses, and Home Remedies

 Cloves are used as a table spice, mixed with chilis, cinnamon, and turmeric it is used in preparing curry powder.
 They are also used to flavor betel quid.
 Clove oil is used in the manufacture of perfumes, soaps, and bath salts and as a flavoring agent in medicine and dentistry.

-8. Side Effects of Clove
+9. Side Effects

 Older Post Newer Post